drivenbysheets/public/privacy-policy.md

 If you have any questions or concerns regarding the Privacy Policy Agreement related to our website, please feel free to contact us at the following email,  or mailing address.

-Email: contact@driven-by-sheets.com
+* Email: contact@driven-by-sheets.com

-Mailing Address:

-Driven By Sheets
-3, avenue de la prime
+* Mailing Address: Driven By Sheets, 3 avenue de la prime, 44100 Nantes, France
-44100 Nantes
-France